ThibaudDauce/thibaud-dauce/README.md

 This command will clean the `_site` folder and rebuild all the website.

 Then run the web server with:

 ```bash
 stack exec thibaud watch
 ```

 This command will trigger a rebuild each time a file is changed.
-To rebuild the CSS after a change in a `.scss` file, you need to trigger a rebuild manually with `stack exec thibaud rebuild`.
+To rebuild the CSS after a change, you'll need to run `npm run watch`.